9 Hidden Gems of Nepal That Most Tourists Never See

 It is located on the western end of Nepal.
 As it is far from the capital city, it is also far from any development.
 Still, Dhangadi, Bhimdutta, and Tikapur are the most developed cities in this province.
 Although it is at a great distance, it can still be easily accessible by land as well as air transportation.

-Why Sudurpashchim, why not a specific destination inside it?
+Why Sudurpashchim, Why not a specific destination inside it?
 Because the province itself is a wholesome experience.
 The environment, energy, and people are all different from any other part of Nepal.
 Even the Nepali language they speak has a different dialect.

-Also, there is a reason why we call Sudurpashchim the wild west.
+Also, there is a reason why we call Sudurpashchim the Wild West.
 It is very rich in biodiversity of flora and fauna from the standpoint of the wilderness. from the meadow of Terai to the towering height of Api Mountain.
 That's why there are three protected areas.

 Moreover, Sudurpashchim holds some of the most important Himalayan ranges.
 Mount Api, Mount Nampa, and Mount Saipal are just a few of the notable peaks.
 Not only is it important, but it is also beautiful, as always.

 Sudurpaschim is more than just a unique way of life and natural beauty; it also has religious significance.
-There are a few temples like Tripura, Ugratara, Saileshwar, and Badi Malika.
+There are a few temples, like Tripura, Ugratara, Saileshwar, and Badi Malika.

 We have already talked about the dialect of the people.
 People are unique and interesting, with remarkable natures.
 They are super friendly and involved in tourism.
 The Deuda Dance is well-known all over the country.
 They speak the Khas language, which was in practice before the 18th century.
 They are still using it.